Canadian Grain Commission

 The Canadian Grain Commission (CGC; Commission canadienne des grains) is an agency of the Canadian government responsible for regulation of the grain-handling industry in Canada, as well as to protect producers' rights and ensure the integrity of grain transactions.

 Overview

 The Minister of Agriculture and Agri-Food is responsible for the Canadian Grain Commission.
 The Commission is governed by the Canada Grain Act (R.S.C.
 1985, c.
 G-10), which provides for the appointment of three commissioners by the federal cabinet, one of whom is named chief commissioner.
-The CGC is headed by a Chief Operating Officer (CEO), who reports to the chief commissioner.
+The CGC is headed by a Chief Operating Officer (COO), who reports to the chief commissioner.

 Its headquarters are located in Winnipeg, Manitoba.
 As of 2013, the commission has two regional offices which provide a full range of inspection, weighing, analytical, and entomology services, namely, Montreal and Vancouver.